SK124/Blood-Cell-Enumeration/README.md

 TLDR;

 Object Enumeration of minute and closely packed entitites using YOLOv3 & v4 using K means clustering for anchor box calculation on BCCD Datatset.
 Its Perfomance and the data modelling process and future prospects has been documented.

-Following is a
+**INTERN PROGESS REPORT - JULY 2020**

 **BLOOD CELL DETECTION AND ENUMERATION**